Outstanding Criminal Justice Program Awards

 Award Criteria and Deadline

 Each year at the Forum on Criminal Justice, NCJA honors up to five outstanding criminal justice programs that showcase successful promising practices in criminal justice.
+The NCJA will honor these winning programs during an Awards Luncheon at the 2020 Forum on Criminal Justice, October 25-28 in Cleveland, Ohio.
 The award winners are evaluated by a panel of criminal justice experts based on the following criteria:

 We are particularly interested in programs that are innovative and can document concrete results.